 After enjoying a drink and a bit to eat overlooking the Mediterranean Sea, the stadium itself may feel like a downgrade, but it has its merits.

 The away end is situated in the southernmost corner of the stadium between the Premier Tribune and Populaires Stands.
-The view from this area is good as it only spans a single tier, however, it’s impossible to ignore the running track that wraps around the pitch.
+The view from this area is good as it only spans a single tier, however, it’s impossible to overlook the running track that wraps around the pitch.

 This track naturally makes supporters feel disconnected from the action and makes it difficult for fans behind each goal to generate an atmosphere.
 On a more positive note, there are no perspex screens in front of the away end, unlike many stadiums in Europe.